TurboOkarunAlt/AuroraPlus/README.md

-# AuroraPlus
+# Aurora Plus
-An upgraded version of Aurora, A HTML5 game  launcher  for your browser!

-All games are single file.

-Credits to the original game owner
+Aurora is a client-side web application that serves as a game library and launcher interface.
+It provides a Switch-like UI for browsing, organizing, and playing HTML5/WebGL games directly in the browser.
+The application features game management, favorites, search/filtering, playtime tracking, and various customization options including themes and tab cloaking.